 To avoid this limit, install SMS Expansion Packs.
 There are 29 SMS Expansion Packs, each allowing Telerivet to send an additional 100 SMS messages per hour (on older versions of Android) or 30 SMS messages per 30 minutes (on newer versions of Android).
 With all expansion packs installed, your Android phone will be able to send up to 1800 SMS messages per hour, subject to limitations of your Android phone's hardware and the mobile network.
 To install expansion packs, open the Telerivet Android app, then click Increase SMS Rate Limit.
 For more information, see Increasing Sending Rate Limit.

-Another SMS app on your Android phone may be preventing Telerivet from detecting when your phone receives SMS messages.
+Alternatively, another SMS app on your Android phone may be preventing Telerivet from detecting when your phone receives SMS messages.
 In particular, "Handcent SMS" in particular is known to prevent Telerivet Gateway from receiving incoming SMS messages.
 Disable or uninstall Handcent SMS and any other non-standard SMS apps on your Android phone.

 Telerivet Gateway app crashes